AgnostiqHQ/covalent/doc/source/api/executors/gcpbatch.rst

         project_id = "my-gcp-project-id",
         container_image_uri = "my-executor-container-image-uri",
         service_account_email = "my-service-account-email",
-        vcpu = 2, # Number of vCPUs to allocate
+        vcpus = 2,  # Number of vCPUs to allocate
         memory = 512,  # Memory in MB to allocate
         time_limit = 300,  # Time limit of job in seconds
         poll_freq = 3  # Number of seconds to pause before polling for the job's status )

     # Use executor plugin to train our SVM model.